Skip to content

 Profiles

 In GremlinEx, a set of device mappings is saved as a profile.
-The profile contains all the configuration and mapping information.
+The profile contains all the configuration and mapping information from an input to an output.
 Profiles are usually associated with a particular target application.
 GremlinEx has a mapping feature that lets you attach a profile to one or more Windows processes.
-GremlinEx can switch to the profile when the process becomes active automatically.
+GremlinEx can switch to the associated profile when the process becomes active automatically.

 Profiles are saved as XML files.
 Because they contain specific hardware information that is unique to the machine, profiles cannot usually be shared from one machine to the other.
 GremlinEx does include some simple mapping when you attempt to load data for a device it cannot find.
 In this case the profile will load and show devices it cannot find as disconnected.
 Their mappings can be copied to devices that do exist.